jakobzhao/geog371/labs/lab06/readme.md

 >
 > Instructor: Bo Zhao  Location: 210 Wilkinson | Time: Thursday 1000 to 1150
 >
-> Assigned: 03/09/2017 | Due: `03/16/2017 @11:59pm` | Points Available = 50
+> Assigned: 03/09/2017 | Due: `11/21/2017 @11:59pm` | Points Available = 50

 During the last week, we have learned how to use a virtual globe to make a 3D thematic map.
 To do that, some of the most frequently used virtual globe libraries are [three.js](https://threejs.org/) and [cesium.js](http://cesiumjs.org/).
 While three.js is more compatible with other 3D web applications, cesium.js is dedicated to make virtual globes.
 As introduced in the lectures, [TerriaJS](http://terria.io/) is an robust open-source geospatial platform built on cesium.js.
 It provides us with handy tools for navigating, editing and managing geospatial data.
 If you are interested in using cesium.js for an integrated web mapping application, I would highly recommend writing the codes of [TerriaJS](http://terria.io/) at GitHub.
-In this practical exercise, you are asked to make a 3D thematic map using cesium.js.
+In this lab, you are asked to make a 3D thematic map using cesium.js.
 The major learning goal is not to have you grasp the state-of-art skills in 3D mapping.
-Instead, this exercise prepares you with fundamental skills of making a 3D thematic map, and provides you an opportunity to reflect on the differences between 2D and 3D web mapping.
-Okay, let us get down the real deal.
+Instead, this lab prepares you with fundamental skills of making a 3D thematic map, and provides you an opportunity to reflect on the differences between 2D and 3D web mapping.
+Okay, let us get started.

 In New York City, the local government maintains an open data portal to share a lot of datasets about the city management and administration.
 Among all the datasets, the 3-1-1 Calls on noise complaints are openly accessible.
 Since each complaint record comes with locational information, it is possible to visualize them collectively on a web map.
 In this practical exercise, we will make a 3D bar map to visualize the concentrations of noise complaints in the city.
-The final web map, as shown below, can be viewed at [http://rawgit.com/jakobzhao/noise_complaints/master/index.html](http://rawgit.com/jakobzhao/noise_complaints/master/index.html).
+The final web map, as shown below, can be viewed at [http://geoviz.ceoas.oregonstate.edu/geog371/labs/lab06/index.html](http://geoviz.ceoas.oregonstate.edu/geog371/labs/lab06/index.html).

 ![](img/finalmap.png)